CtrlK

 Progressive Disclosure

-The content is a flat, monolithic block of generic text with no references to detailed materials, no links to related files, and no meaningful structural organization beyond boilerplate headings.
+The content is a flat, monolithic block of generic placeholder text with no references to detailed materials, no links to related files, and no meaningful structural organization beyond boilerplate headings.

 1 / 3